-- 15. Existing vegetation on the subject land must be retained in all areas except those affected by the construction of access driveways, the installation of services and buildings as detailed on the approved plans.
-Any further clearing requires a Permit to Damage Protected Vegetation under Amendment 1 of 2006 of Local Law No. 56 Vegetation Management. - 16.
-The setbacks to the common side boundary to the neighbouring Lot 272 on RP738997 and Lot 270 on RP738997 for a width of 10 metres (excluding that area where the buildings are situate) is landscaped to the satisfaction of the Chief Executive Officer. - In accordance with section 8.5.2 of the Douglas Shire Planning Scheme, no change to the natural surface level of the lot shall occur without the written consent of Council's Director Engineering Services. - 18.
+- 17. Existing vegetation on the subject land must be retained in all areas except those affected by the construction of access driveways, the installation of services and buildings as detailed on the approved plans.
+Any further clearing requires a Permit to Damage Protected Vegetation under Amendment 1 of 2006 of Local Law No. 56 Vegetation Management. - 18.
+The applicant shall prepare a detailed landscaping plan for the subject site, with dense screening between the road reserve and the proposed house site.
+This landscaping plan is to be designed in accordance with the requirements of the Planning Scheme and Local Planning Policy No. 4 Landscaping.
+This plan shall be submitted to Council prior to Operational Works approval. - In accordance with section 8.5.2 of the Douglas Shire Planning Scheme, no change to the natural surface level of the lot shall occur without the written consent of Council's Director Engineering Services. - 20.
 No site works or building preparation will be undertaken until a Geotechnical report for site suitability and stability is supplied and approved by Council in conjunction with the Development Permit for Building and Plumbing work.
-The geotechnical report prepared by GJ Douglas Partners is deemed to constitute compliance with this condition.
+The geotechnical report prepared by DJ Douglas Partners is deemed to constitute compliance with this condition. - 21.
+Should excavation or filling be required on-site, then the applicant will be required to prepare and submit civil engineering plans for all excavation including a sediment control plan in accordance with the FNQROC Development Manual for the separate Council approval.
+The geotechnical report prepared by D3 Douglas Partners is deemed to constitute compliance with this condition. - All topsoil removed from the site of the building pad and surrounds prior to construction is to be replaced over the cleared area after construction has been completed.